 How To Find Total Resistance In A Series Parallel Circuit

-Nov 20, 2025 · 11 min read
+11 min read

 Imagine a team of runners navigating a course filled with both single-lane paths and wide-open fields.
 Some runners must follow each other in a line, while others can spread out and run side-by-side.
-This is similar to how electricity flows through a series-parallel circuit, where resistors are arranged in a combination of series and parallel connections.
+But this is similar to how electricity flows through a series-parallel circuit, where resistors are arranged in a combination of series and parallel connections.
 Just as the runners face different levels of difficulty depending on the path, the current faces varying levels of resistance in such a circuit.

 Understanding how to calculate the total resistance in a series-parallel circuit is fundamental for anyone working with electronics, from hobbyists to professional engineers.
 The ability to determine this crucial value allows you to predict current flow, voltage drops, and power dissipation, ensuring that your circuits function as intended and without risk of damage.
 Let’s explore the methods and techniques to simplify these complex networks and find the total resistance they present to the power source.